GitGinocchio/WeatherPredictionWithGithubActions/README.md

 │   └───torch-models
-├───src     # Folder where all the source code is present │   ├───actions # Folder containing the scripts for the various GitHub Actions │   ├───models  # Folder containing scripts for creating separate models for each library │   │   ├───sklearn
+├───src     # Folder where all the source code is present │   ├───actions # Folder containing the scripts for the various GitHub Actions │   └───models  # Folder containing scripts for creating separate models for each library │       └───utils   # Folder containing a set of scripts used for general utilities ├───action-requirements.txt # Requirements to launch GitHub Actions ├───action.yml
-│   │   └───torch
-│   └───utils   # Folder containing a set of scripts used for general utilities ├───action-requirements.txt # Requirements to launch GitHub Actions ├───action.yml
 └───README.md   # This file : )